Jaws 3-D: Music

-The score was composed and conducted by Alan Parker, who had previously provided music for British television shows including Van der Valk and Minder.
+The score was composed and conducted by Alan Parker, who had previously provided music for British television shows including Van der Valk and Minder, and as a session musician for Jerry Goldsmith for First Blood, as well as for John Barry and Henry Mancini.
 It was Parker's first feature score, but he would later work on What's Eating Gilbert Grape and American Gothic.

+Parker and music editor Graham Walker travelled from England to Los Angeles to spot the film at Universal.
+They were only afforded a "brief meeting" with director Joe Alves, who was immersed in the film's post-production difficulties.
+The score was recorded at Angel Recording Studios in London in five dates in April-June 1983.
+Changes during the film's editing mean that Parker had to rewrite and record around 36 minutes of music across only six days.
+Parker composed and conducted several versions of some cues with varying tone and intensity.
+He also wrote party and dance source music, although such cues would be heavily cut in the completed film.
+Most of the cues with Parker recorded were significantly shortened or relocated to a different part of the film.
+He recorded four separate tracks for the opening sequence, which the music editors could use to fit in with how long the shark attack would appear on screen.
+John Williams' original shark theme is judiciously integrated into the score, with Parker using two horns for the 'baby shark' and six horns for its mother to represent the different identities and threat.
+Parker lamented that he was unable to have a conversation with Williams about using his motif, although reflects that he was able to satisfy audiences' expectations by using the famous theme while putting his "own stamp on things".

-John Williams' original shark motif is, however, integrated into the score.
-The soundtrack album was released by MCA Records which was absorbed by Geffen Records.
-The soundtrack was later released on CD by Intrada and was limited to only 3000 copies.
+The soundtrack album was released by MCA Records.
+Some of the recordings used on the album release were different to those used in the film.
+The soundtrack was released on CD by Intrada in 2007.
+Intrada released a two-disc special collector's edition in 2015, produced by Douglass Fake, featuring a range of film cues, alternate takes, source music, and advertisement stings.

 Release

 The film was heavily promoted before its wide release across the U.S. As with Jaws 2, Topps produced a series of trading cards.
 Television stations were encouraged to broadcast the featurette, Making of Jaws 3-D: Sharks Don't Die, in a prime-time slot between July 16 and 22, 1983 to take advantage of an advertisement in that week's issue of TV Guide.
 Alan Landsburg Productions found itself in trouble for using 90 seconds of footage from the National Geographic 1983 documentary film The Sharks in the featurette without authorization.